 DC WRIISC Training Opportunities

-DC WRIISC FellowsOne of the Primary Goals of DC WRIISC is to provide educational training opportunities for clinicians in post-deployment health.
-We strive to meet this mission by offering fellowships, mentorships, and grand rounds.
+DC WRIISC FellowsOne of the primary goals of DC WRIISC is to provide educational training opportunities for clinicians in post-deployment health.
+We strive to meet this mission by offering fellowships.
 For more information on these training opportunities, please contact the DC WRIISC administrative office at (202) 745-8249.

 Fellowships